-Black-eyed Susan vine is a diminutive vine that grows to a maximum of about 8 feet when grown in containers, although it can grow to 20 feet in frost-free zones.
+Black-eyed Susan vine is a diminutive vine that grows to a maximum of about eight feet when grown in containers, although it can grow to 20 feet in frost-free zones.
 This tender perennial is normally grown as an annual, prized for its bright blooms, which are usually yellow or orange.
-The dark centers give the flowers a similar appearance to the hardy perennial black-eyed Susans familiar in garden plantings throughout the U.S.
+The dark centers give the flowers a similar appearance to the hardy perennial black-eyed Susans familiar in garden plantings throughout the United States.

-Black-eyed Susan vine has arrow- or heart-shaped green leaves up to 3 inches long, and orange/yellow flowers about 2 inches wide with five spreading petals and dark throats at the center.
-The plant typically blooms in summer through fall, with best blooming occurring after the intense heat of mid summer is past.
+Black-eyed Susan vine has arrow- or heart-shaped green leaves up to three inches long, and orange/yellow flowers about two inches wide with five spreading petals and dark throats at the center.
+The plant typically blooms in summer through fall, with its best blooming occurring after the intense heat of mid-summer has passed.
 In frost-free climates, the vine is evergreen.

 This plant climbs by twining up support structures rather than clinging with tendrils.

-In the U.S., black-eyed Susan vine is grown as an annual in USDA hardiness zones 3 to 9, but can be grown as a perennial in the warm zones, 10 and 11, where it can be invasive if it escapes and naturalizes.
+In the United States, black-eyed Susan vine is grown as an annual in USDA hardiness zones 3 to 9 but can be grown as a perennial in the warm zones 10 and 11, where it can be invasive if it escapes and naturalizes.
 The plant is a particular problem in some parts of Florida.